 Finding an internship

-You can contact Career Development Officer Bas Defize for advice.
+You can also contact Career Development Officer Bas Defize for advice.
 Or see the general tips below.
-There is also a list of available internships.
+University College Utrecht students may also be interested in STREAM - honours research internships abroad.